ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 ---
 layout: post
-title: "Understanding GGUF Model Quantization"
+title: "Understanding GGUF Model Quantisation"
 date: 2024-12-07
-tags: [ai, llm, energy-reduction, performance, quantization]
+tags: [ai, llm, energy-reduction, performance, quantisation]
 ---
 <!--more-->

 ## Introduction
-When experimenting with larger language models (12B, 30B, 70B etc.), choosing the right quantization format becomes crucial for striking a good balance i.e. running them on consumer hardware while maintaining reasonably good performance.
-I wrote this guide after spending time looking up different GGUF quantization types to optimise model selection for my machine's constraints.
-This guide explains quantization methods and their practical tradeoffs to help the reader select the optimal format for their setup.
+When experimenting with larger language models (12B, 30B, 70B etc.), choosing the right quantisation format becomes crucial for striking a good balance i.e. running them on consumer hardware while maintaining reasonably good performance.
+I wrote this guide after spending time looking up different GGUF quantisation types to optimise model selection for my machine's constraints.
+This guide explains quantisation methods and their practical tradeoffs to help the reader select the optimal format for their setup.
-The quantization formats discussed here are implemented in popular frameworks like [llama.cpp](https://github.com/ggerganov/llama.cpp).
+The quantisation formats discussed here are implemented in popular frameworks like [llama.cpp](https://github.com/ggerganov/llama.cpp).
 Q4_K_S is typically the default format due to its good balance of size, speed, and quality, while Q2_K and Q3_K variants are offered for more constrained systems.

-## What is Quantization?
+## What is Quantisation?
-Quantization converts model weights from 16-bit floating point (F16) to lower precision formats using fixed-size blocks.
+Quantisation converts model weights from 16-bit floating point (F16) to lower precision formats using fixed-size blocks.
 Each block contains multiple weights that share scaling parameters.
-Perplexity is the key metric used to measure model quality after quantization.
+Perplexity is the key metric used to measure model quality after quantisation.
 It indicates how well the model predicts text, the lower the perplexity the better the predictions.
 For example, a change from 5.91 to 6.78 perplexity represents a noticeable but often acceptable drop in prediction quality.
 A model with perplexity 6.78 is slightly less certain about its predictions than one with perplexity 5.91.

-## Basic Quantization Types and K-Quantization
+## Basic Quantisation Types and K-Quantisation
-K-quantization is a way to make AI models smaller using two methods to store weights (the model's numbers):
+K-quantisation is a way to make AI models smaller using two methods to store weights (the model's numbers):

 1. Type-0 (simpler): reconstructs weight as `weight = scale × quant`
 2. Type-1 (more precise): reconstructs weight as `weight = scale × quant + minimum`